FigureTechnologies/validation-oracle-libs/README.md

   fun buildClients() {
     // First, you'll need a PbClient
     val pbClient = PbClient(
-      // chain-local for local, other some provenance instance chain id chainId = "my-chain-id",
+      // chain-local for a local environment, pio-testnet-1 for the test environment chainId = "my-chain-id",
       // http://localhost:9090 for local, or some non-local channel uri channelUri = URI("my-channel-uri"),